-The snow storage design process is slightly different for a Commercial or Industrial development than it is for a Residential development.
+Snow storage requirements are relatively simple for a Commercial or Industrial Development.
 The existence of longer frontages and dedicated access aisles makes achieving a more consistent storage pile easier.
-Commercial and Industrial properties are more often cleared with heavier equipment than Residential driveways which makes moving snow around easier, but also results with conflicts between private snow clearing operations and City snow clearing operations.
-This design process confirms that enough area is allocated for the City's snow storage purposes and that private snow clearing operations do not interfere with the City's storage.
+Commercial and Industrial properties are more often cleared with heavier equipment than Residential driveways which makes moving snow around easier, but conflicts may arise between private snow clearing operations and City snow clearing operations.
+Developers will have to show that enough area is allocated for the City's snow storage purposes and that private snow clearing operations do not interfere with the City's storage.

-11.3.1 SNOW STORAGE PLAN
+11.3.1 SNOW STORAGE FOR CITY USE